 Full-time = 12 or more credits

-% time = 9-11 credits
+1⁄2 time = 9-11 credits

 1⁄2 time = 6-8 credits

 less than 1⁄2 time = 1-5 credits

-- Students who withdraw from a course prior to the first day of the course and who withdraw from a course for which financial aid has already been received will be subject to a recalculation of aid and possible repayment. - Transfer students may be subject to lower loan limits, and mid-year transfers may have limited grant eligibility. - Students must reapply for aid every year.
+- Students who withdraw from a course for which financial aid has already been received will be subject to a recalculation of aid and possible repayment.
+In addition, students who drop a late start course after financial aid has already been received will be subject to a recalculation of aid and possible repayment. - Transfer students may be subject to lower loan limits, and mid-year transfers may have limited grant eligibility. - Students must reapply for aid every year.
 Each FAFSA process covers three semesters, beginning with fall semester and ending with summer. - For students who are eligible for the Minnesota State Grant, the FAFSA must be received by the Federal Aid Processing Center within the first 30 days of the semester. - For late applicants, NTC must have received the results of the FAFSA before the end of any semester for which aid is desired.
 In addition, loans may not be processed once a student is no longer in attendance and/or not making satisfactory progress.